Kat Visits NW Chophouse & Wine Bar in Newburgh [REVIEW]

 After a rave review from a friend, I had high hopes for NW Chophouse & Wine Bar in Newburgh, and it did not disappoint.

-When we walked in, everything was fabulous – from the warmth of the walnut floors to the cool gray color of the walls to the pop of the red accent wall decorated with black & white artwork.
+When I walked in, everything was fabulous - from the warmth of the walnut floors to the cool gray color of the walls to the pop of the red accent wall decorated with black & white artwork.
 The overall feel was comfortable and inviting.
-We were greeted by a friendly staff and seated comfortably at a small booth, just the right size for a couple celebrating an anniversary.
-Since it was our first time there, we poured over the menu, taking in all of the options, but ultimately we both ordered one of the nightly specials – a perfectly aged, grass-fed, hormone-free, bone-in filet mignon with a side & a salad.
+I was greeted by a friendly staff and seated comfortably at a small booth, just the right size.
+Since it was my first time there, I poured over the menu, taking in all of the options, but ultimately ordered one of the nightly specials - a perfectly aged, grass-fed, hormone-free, bone-in filet mignon with a side & a salad.
 Other options included fresh fish that is flown in daily.
-Our fabulous waiter, Jeremy, brought out some of the most amazing fresh baked bread that I have ever had the pleasure of eating.
+My fabulous waiter, Jeremy, brought out some of the most amazing fresh baked bread that I have ever had the pleasure of eating.
 They were a semi-sweet roll with a sprinkle of what I believe was basil on top.
 I could have eaten them all night long!

-Next up were our bone-in filets, ordered medium with herb & cheese polenta for me, and Chophouse mashed potatoes for Mike.
+Next up was the bone-in filet, ordered medium with herb & cheese polenta.
 I will admit, I rarely will order a steak in public.
 Typically restaurants deliver them to me over or under prepared or so tough and difficult to cut, that I worry that I may inadvertently send the whole plate flying across the room in a vain attempt at cutting it.
 Not so at NW Chophouse!
 Let me go ahead and tell you that not only was my filet perfectly prepared at a medium temperature, but it was so incredibly tender that I could have cut it without a knife.
 Yes, really.
 It was that tender.
 The flavor was amazing as well.
-The polenta was delicious, though after trying a bite of Mike’s mashed potatoes, I wished I had gone with the smashed spuds.
-They were delicious.
+The polenta was delicious.
 Without a doubt, this was the most impressed that I have ever been with an entree in a restaurant in the Evansville area.
-Of course, Mike & I were celebrating, so that meant dessert as well.
+Of course dessert is always a must!

 NW Chophouse & Wine Bar is the dining experience that I have been looking for.
 In a single word - spectacular!
 All the expectations of an enjoyable dining experience were not only met, but far exceeded.
 This is definitely a must try restaurant.
 I will warn you that it is a little more expensive than your average chain steak house, but you are paying for a much higher quality product and experience.
 In my opinion, it was well worth the slightly higher price tag.
 If you are tired of the let-down of dining out, I highly recommend a visit to NW Chophouse & Wine Bar.
 This is the new standard.